bartw/Resumay/02 Watch All The Things/README.md

 ## Setting things up

 - Create a new folder "02 Watch All The Things"
-- Copy the contents of "01 Getting Started" expect "node_modules"
+- Copy the contents of "01 Getting Started" except "node_modules"
 - Install the missing modules
 ```shell
 npm install